Solo hiking can mean hiking alone or it can mean joining a group as a solo to hike.

 You don't need a lot of gear to go hiking, but a few well chosen items will make the difference between an enjoyable hike and a miserable one, or between a lifetime of hiking and the end of your hiking career.

-Of course, you'll want to be well-prepared.
-Knowing the trail and what you might face is important.
+A simple whistle.
 One very small purchase that can increase safety on any hike is a whistle.

 Hike Solo, Pack Light

-I suggest that a trip that includes a lot of hiking requires a day pack and a backpack.
+A trip that includes a lot of hiking requires a day pack and a backpack.

 Unlike packing for a normal trip, a destination that will involve a lot of hiking requires more meticulous packing.
 I suggest that you start a week before you leave.
 Scrutinize every little thing that you're going to carry and take pieces (and weight) away from it day after day.

-Where to Hike Alone: 13 Suggestions
+Where to Hike Alone: 12 Suggestions

 You don't have to take on Mount Everest to enjoy a spectacular hike.
 You don't have to walk across England to experience that country's walking culture.